Last updated: May 4, 2026

 Does Social Security count toward the senior exemption income limit?

 Usually, the state is looking at household adjusted gross income.
-Counties such as Seminole explain that non-taxable Social Security is excluded, but taxable Social Security can count.
-Supplemental Security Income, or SSI, is not treated the same as taxable Social Security in the DR-501SC instructions.
+Non-taxable Social Security is usually excluded, but taxable Social Security can count.
+Supplemental Security Income, or SSI, is not treated the same as taxable Social Security.
 If you are close to the limit, ask before you assume you are over income.

 Is there a property tax freeze for seniors in Florida?